-Honors Plan: Qualified students holding a cumulative GPA of 3.5 and a GPA in the Spanish major of 3.7 may apply to the Honors program in Spanish at the beginning of the junior year.
+Qualified students holding a cumulative GPA of 3.5 and a Spanish major GPA of 3.7 may apply to the Honors plan in Spanish at the beginning of the junior year.
 To apply students must fill out an application available on the department website at www.lsa.umich.edu/rll, and submit a copy of their transcript, a one-page statement of purpose, and a sample essay in Spanish.
-After reviewing the materials, the Honors advisor will interview the applicant to discuss his/her interests and objectives.
+After reviewing the materials, the Honors advisor will interview the applicant to discuss his / her interests and objectives.